Analysis: Putin paints a foreboding picture of what lies ahead in Ukraine

 But it was also the other pronouncements he made during his 58-minute television appearance which presented a dark and foreboding picture of what lies ahead.

-Ukraine, said Mr Putin, was never a “genuine state”; its “corrupt” regime was a “puppet” of the US and the country becoming a part of Nato would be a “direct threat to the security of Russia.”
+Ukraine, said Mr Putin, was never a “genuine state”; its “corrupt” regime was a “puppet” of the US and the country becoming a part of Nato would be a “direct threat to the security of Russia”.

 Ukraine must stop violence against the “Peoples Republics” or face “responsibility for bloodshed which will follow”, said Mr Putin.
-The “violence” that he refers to, as those of us who have been covering the Donbas know, are ‘false-flag’ operations designed to blame the Ukrainian state for actions carried out by the separatists.
+The “violence” that he refers to, as those of us who have been covering the Donbas know, are “false-flag” operations designed to blame the Ukrainian state for actions carried out by the separatists.

 Giving Ukraine an ultimatum to stop doing what it is not doing is similar in many ways to the one given by George Bush, Tony Blair and the Spanish prime minister Jose Maria Aznar to Iraq to reveal its non-existent Weapons of Mass Destruction in the run-up to the 2003 invasion.

 Apologists for that war may say Mr Bush and Mr Blair did not know that Saddam Hussein did not have WMDs.
 But there is more than enough evidence to refute that.
-My abiding memory, while reporting from the country at the time was the last dinner held by the UN inspectors whose head pointed out that Washington and London wanted them to leave because of “what they may not find.”
+My abiding memory, while reporting from the country at the time was the last dinner held by the UN inspectors, whose head pointed out that Washington and London wanted them to leave because of “what they may not find”.

 Presenting Ukraine as an artificial construct which is really a part of Russia would, in Moscow’s eyes, mitigate any military action it might take.
-It is the US and Nato which has turned Ukraine into a “theatre of war” said the Russian President.
-This is relevant in the context of repeated Western assertion that capturing Kiev and carrying out “regime change” remains Putin’s real goal.
+It is the US and Nato which has turned Ukraine into a “theatre of war” said the Russian president.
+This is relevant in the context of the repeated western assertion that capturing Kiev and carrying out “regime change” remains Mr Putin’s real goal.

 There are other scenarios present.
-The separatists in Donetsk and Luhansk have long declared their hopes of ‘reuniting’ the region.
-This may mean trying to seize cities including the port of Mariupol, and , Kramatorsk – where Ukraine’s army has its eastern headquarters.
+The separatists in Donetsk and Luhansk have long declared their hopes of “reuniting” the region.
+This may mean trying to seize cities including the port of Mariupol, and Kramatorsk – where Ukraine’s army has its eastern headquarters.

 This would mean trying to take Ukrainian territory in the Donbas.
 Moscow can say that any military action was carried out by the “republics” and not Russia.